Mould Exposure Symptoms: Health Effects and When to Test

 • Inhalation of contaminated air or dust

-• Skin contact with mouldy surfaces or particles
+• Skin contact with mould particles

-Common Symptoms of Mycotoxin Exposure
+Common Symptoms of Mould Exposure

-Surface-Level Symptoms
+Surface-Level Symptoms:

 • Chronic fatigue or low energy